simalexan/jarvis-workshop/5-connect-it-all/1-create-template/README.md

 ### Adding DynamoDB template section

-If you've completed your DynamoDB tasks, you have just a little bit more work to do, in case you haven't done it before:
+**If you've completed your DynamoDB tasks**, you have just a little bit more work to do, in case you haven't done it before:

 #### Add Applications DynamoDB table to the SAM template

 Specify an Applications DynamoDB table (`AWS::DynamoDB::Table` or SAM's SimpleTable).
 Define its `Properties` such as `TableName`, `AttributeDefinitions`, `KeySchema`, `ProvisionedThroughput` and `StreamSpecification`.

 #### Add Application Processes DynamoDB table to the SAM template